Dec 5, 2025

 more affordable.

-This is no longer science fiction: it's a ergonomic work tool.
+This is no longer science fiction: it is an ergonomic work tool.

-Employers are increasingly being called upon to act before an injury occurs, not after.
+Employers are increasingly called upon to act before an injury occurs, not after.

 Conclusion